fabi321/mbmc/README.md

  - [Artist] Artist that has been matched to a Musicbrainz artist automatically
  - {Artist} Artist that was not found on Musicbrainz
  - everything else will be join phrases (like `, ` or ` feat. `)

+## Banning albums

+If you decide to ban an album, the top most album from the current search results will be banned.
+This is useful, if a streaming service mixes up multiple real artists into one artist page, and you expect to run the program again in the future (i.e. to add new releases).

+Banning will only ban that particular artist-album combination (artist being identified by mbid, and album by url), so you will still see the banned album for other artists (useful for featured tracks).